Please sign up for our mailing list to get a free 3 day sample of the program, and we’ll notify you when registration re-opens.

 Most of the movements do not have prescribed weight on purpose – choose as you see fit, for your body and life, for each day.
 The only weight that matters is the one that will challenge you without crushing your spirit, or your body, in the process.

-You’ll need access to a training space with a selection of dumbbells, barbell and plates, pull-up bar/rack, and supplementary equipment such as bands, sleds, rower and/or assault bike, etc. If you’re missing one or two things feel free to sub as you see fit or reach out to the coaches for assistance.
-Don’t let lack of equipment become an excuse – keep moving, because one or two missing pieces won’t matter in the long run.
+Below is a complete list of equipment for Awaken Training Series.
+If you’re missing one or two things feel free to sub as you see fit or reach out to the coaches for assistance; many participants do the program in home gyms, globo gyms, or hotel gyms, substituting as needed while keeping the intended stimulus of the movement in mind.
+Don’t let lack of equipment become an excuse – keep moving, because a few missing pieces won’t matter in the long run.

 Warm ups are provided for each workout that will get your body primed for the day.
 Keep in mind your own individual needs and feel free to alter to fit your body, or reach out to a coach with any questions.